 Complications that could occur in these patients are symptoms of severe anemia due to the low volume of normal RBCs circulating in the peripheral blood, infection due to leukopenia and excessive bleeding due to pancytopenia.
 Hypersplenism resulting in refractory thrombocytopenia, as well as portal hypertension, can further complicate these patients.

-It is essential for physicians and nurse practitioners to investigate the cause of anemia in patients with cancer.
+Physicians and nurse practitioners need to investigate the cause of anemia in patients with cancer.
 There have been reports of patients been misdiagnosed owing to their different presenting signs and symptoms.
 Khan MH et al. reported a case of a 57-year-old female with stage four lobular breast carcinoma who was initially misdiagnosed as having thrombotic thrombocytopenic purpura.
 The diagnosis of myelophthisic anemia requires a thorough algorithmic work up.
 Infections, mostly granulomatous variants, can also lead to myelophthisis.
 If there is doubt about the cause, patients require referral to a hematologist for definitive workup.
 The management of these patients is to treat the underlying cause first.

-The management of all anemias including myelophthisic anemia requires the coordination of an interprofessional healthcare team that includes physicians, specialists, specialty-trained nurses, and pharmacists.
+The management of all anemias, including myelophthisic anemia, requires the coordination of an interprofessional healthcare team that includes physicians, specialists, specialty-trained nurses, and oncologic pharmacists.
 This approach guarantees proper diagnosis and optimal care leading to the best patient outcomes.
-[Level V]
+[Level 5]

 |||Kassebaum NJ, The Global Burden of Anemia.
 Hematology/oncology clinics of North America.
 2016 Apr; [PubMed PMID: 27040955]|